YottaDB/YDBDoc/MessageRecovery/referrormsg.rst

 Plugin error: The plugin was not able to find a "key" entry for a "dat" entry.

-Action: Verify the database file exists, that the corresponding entry in the master key file points to the database file, that appropriate authorizations exist on the directory path and the database file, and that each "dat" entry has a corresponding "key" entry.
+Action: Verify that the database file exists, that the corresponding entry in the master key file points to the database file, that appropriate authorizations exist on the directory path and the database file, and that each "dat" entry has a corresponding "key" entry.

 --------------------------------------------------------
 Incorrect password